Workers' Compensation Attorney Protecting Workers' Rights Since 1978

 We take on a range of workers’ compensation cases, including:

-Workers’ Compensation Benefits in New Jersey: Your Rights
+Workers’ Compensation Benefits in New Jersey: Know Your Rights

 By law, the workers’ compensation insurance company has 60 days in which to process your payment, and if a delay occurs, you are entitled to interest on any delayed payments.
 It is not uncommon for a payment to be delayed due to requests for more documentation.